Offline and Outlook filters and templates

 Defines the subset of an entity to be synchronized with Microsoft Dynamics CRM for Microsoft Office Outlook with Offline Access.
 The subset of data defined by these filters will synchronize to the offline database.

-Defines a filter template applied to new users for synchronization with CRM for Outlook.
+Defines a filter template applied to new users for synchronization with Dynamics CRM for Outlook.

 Defines a filter template applied to new users for synchronization with Microsoft Dynamics CRM for Microsoft Office Outlook with Offline Access.